Timelike minimal surface in $\mathbb{E}^3_1$ with arbitrary ends: Acknowledgement

 \section{Acknowledgement}

 The authors are very grateful to Dr. Pradip Kumar for his valuable discussions.
-The first and second authors acknowledge the funding received from the University Grants Commission of India (UGC) under the UGC-JRF scheme.
-The third author is partially supported by an external grant from the Science and Engineering Research Board (SERB) (MATRICS, File No. MTR/2023/000990).
+The first and third authors acknowledge the funding received from the University Grants Commission of India (UGC) under the UGC-JRF scheme.
+The second author is partially supported by an external grant from the Science and Engineering Research Board (SERB) (MATRICS, File No. MTR/2023/000990).